Michael Cannon-Brookes Sells 8,241 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Analyst Ratings Changes

-TEAM has been the topic of several analyst reports.
-The Goldman Sachs Group upped their price target on Atlassian from $188.00 to $215.00 and gave the company a “neutral” rating in a research report on Friday, February 2nd.
-Mizuho upped their price objective on shares of Atlassian from $240.00 to $265.00 and gave the stock a “buy” rating in a research report on Tuesday, January 16th.
-KeyCorp began coverage on shares of Atlassian in a research report on Tuesday, March 19th.
+TEAM has been the topic of several research reports.
+UBS Group cut their target price on Atlassian from $260.00 to $250.00 and set a “neutral” rating on the stock in a research note on Friday, February 2nd.
+Citigroup boosted their target price on Atlassian from $215.00 to $280.00 and gave the company a “buy” rating in a research note on Monday, January 22nd.
+KeyCorp initiated coverage on Atlassian in a research note on Tuesday, March 19th.
 They issued a “sector weight” rating on the stock.
-StockNews.com lowered Atlassian from a “buy” rating to a “hold” rating in a research note on Tuesday, March 19th.
-Finally, Truist Financial raised their price target on Atlassian from $180.00 to $220.00 and gave the stock a “hold” rating in a research note on Tuesday, January 16th.
-Eleven research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of “Hold” and an average price target of $225.19.
+Barclays boosted their target price on Atlassian from $165.00 to $250.00 and gave the company an “equal weight” rating in a research note on Wednesday, January 24th.
+Finally, Mizuho boosted their target price on Atlassian from $240.00 to $265.00 and gave the company a “buy” rating in a research note on Tuesday, January 16th.
+Eleven equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and an average target price of $225.19.

 Atlassian Corporation, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 Its product portfolio includes Jira Software and Jira Work Management, a project management system that connects technical and business teams so they can better plan, organize, track and manage their work and projects; Confluence, a connected workspace that organizes knowledge across all teams to move work forward; and Trello, a collaboration and organization product that captures and adds structure to fluid and fast-forming work for teams.